STARTUP CHALLENGE: MICRO-MOBILTY

 For all this, in July 2021 Iberdrola — through its International Startup Programme - PERSEO — launched this challenge seeking solutions for parking, storage and charging solutions for micro-mobility that favour the electrification of urban transport.
 More than 80 proposals have been received.

-The winner was the Andalusian technology company Solum, who developed the solution in a car park for electric vehicles capable of accommodating bicycles and scooters.
+The winner was the Andalusian technology company Solum External link, opens in new window., who developed the solution in a car park for electric vehicles capable of accommodating bicycles and scooters.

-The system is installed in synergy with an innovative solar hardstanding, which guarantees that the energy used in the storage and charging stations for the personal mobility vehicles (PMV) is from a renewable source.
+The system is installed in synergy with an innovative solar hardstanding External link, opens in new window., which guarantees that the energy used in the storage and charging stations for the personal mobility vehicles (PMV) is from a renewable source.

 The startup — which started its activity in 2019 with the aim of taking advantage of urban spaces to generate clean energy — already has its first stations in Seville, and has closed collaboration agreements with various mobility (sharing) operators.